 Annulments, Contested and Uncontested Divorce, Collaborative Divorce

 Marriage is a recognized legal relationship between two persons.
 Divorce is the process of terminating that relationship.
-Unlike in other states, Florida does not recognize common law marriages.
+Unlike other states, Florida does not recognize common law marriages.
 You are either married or not.
 The legal system provides you with a means to terminate that legal relationship, protect your parental rights and property interests, as well as confirm the duties and obligations of each party.

 You can choose to have a new and innovative method to obtain your divorce with a team of inter-disciplinary professionals.
 The method is designed to assist you and your spouse reach settlement of your divorce case before it is filed in a court of law.
 Your team members consist of an attorney for you and your spouse, a mental health provider, financial professional and your spouse.
-The team agrees to meet several times over a course of time to discuss and resolve certain components of your divorce.
-Each team meeting results is memorialized in writing and preserved until the next meeting until complete resolution is met.
+The team agrees to meet on several occasions over a course of time to discuss and resolve certain components of your divorce.
+Each team meeting results is memorialized in writing and preserved until the next meeting; ultimately a complete resolution is met.
 The attorneys of Benjamin-Wise Creary, PLLC are collaboratively trained to provide you with an innovative method to reach the goals of divorce without the sting of litigation.
 It is imperative that both you and your spouse choose collaboratively trained professionals and be committed to the designed process to achieve optimal success.

 Contested and Uncontested Divorce

 You have decided that it is in your best interests to dissolve your marriage.
 You have several options to achieve this particular goal.
 You may choose to obtain a traditional divorce where you petition the court to dissolve your marriage.
 The attorneys of Benjamin-Wise Creary, PLLC. are prepared to assist you each and every step of the way in this process.